The Travels of Tug 44

 The Coast Guard finally opened the Harbor and local rivers, so we took a look at New York City today, in a 19 foot open bowrider.
 It was freezing cold, strong winds and small craft warnings were displayed.
 We had waves blowing right over the boat half the day, it was impossible to stay warm and dry.
 Here are some pictures from the trip:

-[above] In the Kill Van Kull by Staten Island, we passed several small Coast Guard patrol boats.. armed with M60 machine guns (50 caliber) and today they were loaded... ammo boxes were mounted and clearly visible.
+[above] In the Kill Van Kull by Staten Island, we passed several small Coast Guard patrol boats.. armed with an M2 machine gun (50 caliber) on the bow and twin M60s (7.62mm) on the sides, and today they were loaded... ammo boxes were mounted and clearly visible.
 We did not realize that the bombardment of Afghanistan had begun minutes before.

 [above] The 270 foot Coast Guard cutter Tahoma stands guard near the Statue of Liberty